mottlio/d3-using-JSON-CSV-data/README.md

 Project URL: https://mottlio.github.io/d3-using-JSON-CSV-data/

+Note: to see full functionality clone locally and run a HTTP server.

 This project extracts data in JSON and CSV formats for use with D3.
 Data from both files is combined and later filtered.

 JSON file includes information on countries.